szilard/benchm-ml/README.md

 1M    |        2      |    600      |   70.8     |   75.5
 10M   |        5      |    4000     |   71.0     |   77.8

-Nevertheless, the main subject of this study are these more complex models that can achieve higher accuracy than the simple linear models:
+<a name="rf-vs-linear"></a>Nevertheless, the main subject of this study are these more complex models that can
+achieve higher accuracy than the simple linear models:

 ![plot-auc](1-linear/z-auc-lin-rf.png)